nextscript/PyGuardDNS/README.md

 Invalid modes fall back to `zero_ip`.

+## Request Path and Performance

+`handle_dns_request` answers DNS queries entirely from in-memory snapshots: settings, client/profile data, and filter rules are built once and swapped in atomically whenever something changes (rule edits, profile changes, restores).
+This means a query never waits on a SQLite read, a global lock, or a synchronous query-log write.

+Unknown clients are registered asynchronously: new IPs are deduplicated with a TTL-based set, queued, and inserted in batches by a background worker, which then triggers a snapshot rebuild.
+If the queue fills up, registrations are dropped and counted in `unknown_client_dropped_total` instead of blocking DNS responses.

+DNS-over-TLS and DNS-over-QUIC connections are reused instead of performing a new TCP/TLS/QUIC handshake for every query, which keeps encrypted DNS latency close to dedicated resolvers (see `dot_doq_latency_fix.md`).

+Hot-path counters (cache hits/misses, filter decisions, upstream errors, query-log drops, queue sizes, dropped client registrations) are available through `/metrics` and `/api/runtime_metrics`, and `benchmark_request_path.py` can reproduce cache-hit, clean-miss, blocked, and mixed traffic patterns, optionally with a simulated slow disk, to measure the effect of changes on this path.

 ## Blocklist Updates

 Remote blocklist updates are designed to keep the last working rules if the new download is bad.
 An update is rejected if: